lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 }
 ```

 We use the specialization constant flag that enables / disables FXAA filtering.
-As you can see we `inputTexture` descriptor set is the result of the scene rendering
+As you can see the `inputTexture` descriptor set is the result of the scene rendering
 stage.
 FXAA implementation has been obtained from [here](https://mini.gmshaders.com/p/gm-shaders-mini-fxaa).

 ## Copying to the swap chain